turingschool/curriculum/source/projects/traffic_spy.markdown

 ### Clone the Project

-1. One team member forks the repository at [https://github.com/JumpstartLab/traffic_spy](https://github.com/JumpstartLab/traffic_spy)
+1. One team member forks the skeleton repository at [https://github.com/turingschool-examples/traffic-spy-skeleton](https://github.com/turingschool-examples/traffic-spy-skeleton)
 2. Add the other team members as collaborators

 ### Requirements